zhangzhics/CITS5503_Sem2/Labs/Lab4KMSEncryption.md

 Write another Python script that uses the Python library `pycryptodome` to encrypt and decrypt each file in the S3 bucket.
 Both encrypted and decrypted files will be in the same folder as the original file.

-For encryption/decryption, refer to the example code from here.
+For encryption/decryption, refer to the example code below.

 {% file src="../.gitbook/assets/fileencrypt.py" %}